-- When the mouse is positioned over the horizon line, the mouse cursor will change to ♀ to indicate that you are about to rotate the guide. - When rotating a guide, its angle displays in the top-left corner of the Camera or Drawing view. - To adjust the distance between either one of the left and right vanishing points and the central vanishing point, click and drag on one of these points •.
+- When rotating a guide, its angle displays in the top-left corner of the Camera or Drawing view. - To adjust the distance between either one of the left and right vanishing points and the central vanishing point, click and drag on one of these points •.